MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Method

 Existing tabular prediction models often struggle on these datasets due to the vague semantic meanings of the varying columns and values.
 Our approach is to transform each row into natural language sentences that describe the sample using generative language models like GPT-3.5.
 Specifically, we combine the \textit{linearization, prompting}, and \textit{santity check} steps to obtain input data that the language model can use to generate coherent and meaningful natural language descriptions.

 \textbf{Linearization}.
 A function $\texttt{linearize}(\bc, \bv)$ takes the column names $\bc$ and the corresponding cell values $\bv$ from a row as the input, then linearizes the row to a concatenation of paired columns and cells $\{c:v\}$.
 Notably, we identify sparse tabular datasets that have many binary columns.
 In linearization, we exclude binary columns that have a cell value of \texttt{False} and only include those with positive values.
 This approach has two key benefits.
 First, it ensures that the linearized output does not exceed the input limit of language models.
 Second, it helps in reducing hallucinations arising from failed negation detection during the generation process of the LLMs.
+An ablation on the different types of tabular-to-text serialization, shown in Table~\ref{tab:ablation-serialization} in the Appendix, shows that audited examples improve performance via augmentation.
+We believe that this performance benefit is useful, and serves to justify our usage of more advanced paraphrasing and auditing techniques.

 \textbf{Prompting}.
 We combine the linearization with prefix $p$ and suffix $s$ to form the LLM prompt as $(p, \texttt{linearize}(\bc, \bv), s)$.
 The schema definition is added to $p$ to provide the context for LLM when describing the sample.
 For each column, we provide the type and explanation as \texttt{\{column\}(\{\text{type}\}): \{\text{explanation}\}} (e.g., ``\textit{demo1(numerical): the age of the patient in years}.'').
 The suffix $s$ represents the instruction that steers LLM to describe the target sample or generate paraphrases for data augmentation.
 We describe the specific prompt templates we used in Appendix~\ref{appx:prompt_template} and display some consolidated examples in Appendix~\ref{appx:consolidate_example}.